Western IRB (WIRB)

 All NEW Phase I-through-IV drug or analogous device studies that are industry-designed, initiated, and sponsored will be sent to WIRB for review (with a few exceptions listed below).
 Emory will not be the IRB of record for these studies.
 Note, the Emory IRB reserves the right to withhold any new research study from being sent to WIRB.
 WIRB is also the IRB of record for NIH-funded multi-site studies that are subject to the NIH Single IRB Mandate when Emory is the prime awardee, with very limited exceptions.
 See NIH Single IRB Policy: What if I'm applying for NIH funding? at the Collaborative Research and External IRBs page.

 - Cooperative Group

-- Those of which any member of the research team has a Conflict of Interest in the project.
+- Industry-funded studies in which any member of the research team has a Conflict of Interest in the project.

 Please see here: WIRB Fees (Please note: Emory charges an administrative fee of $550, plus 30% indirect cost, for all WIRB initial review submissions.)

 For NIH-funded multi-site studies that will be sent to WIRB, it is very important to calculate the cost of single IRB review into the budget as part of the grant application process.
 Follow the instructions at the top of this Single IRB Quote Request Form to get a quote.